PostHog/posthog.com/contents/tutorials/migrate-eu-cloud.md

 ![Migrator 3000 config](../images/tutorials/migrate-eu-cloud/migrator-config.png)

-After clicking save, the Migrator 3000 app will be enabled and start running.
+After clicking save, the Migrator 3000 app will start running.
 You can view its progress in Logs (three points icon).

 ## Finished complete migration

 Once the Migrator 3000 is finished, you’ll have your data and events in your new EU Cloud instance.
-There are tasks you need to complete to fully migrated.
+To complete your migration, follow the steps below.

 1. Ensure the events you want are there.
 Check that EU Cloud stats match with your self-hosting or US Cloud instance.
 2. Switch your project key and host to your EU Cloud information.
 The migrator app will continue to run, and bring events over with a delay, but changing your project key and host is better and faster.